telerik/fiddler-everywhere-docs/knowledge-base/using-ar-predefined-actions.md

 The [Rules tab]({%slug rules-general%}) is one of the most powerful debugging functionalities that Fiddler Everywhere provides.
 The main idea behind the Rules tab is to provide a set of rules (based on match rules and actions) that quickly mock a server response and behavior without going through the trouble of modifying the server.
 Within seconds, you can execute many complex and different rules and test your site against multiple scenarios.

 This article lists in detail each of the predefined actions available in the **Actions** drop-down as DAT files.
-It also explain how to customize a rule by adding a [Custom DAT file](#custom-dat-file) or a [Custom HTTP Response](#custom-http-response).
+It also explain how to customize a rule by adding a [Custom response file](#custom-response-file) or a [Manual Response](#custom-manual-response).

+>important All three response modification actions are **final**.
+Final actions will immediately stop any other consecutive actions and rules from execution.

 ## Predefined Actions in Rule Builder